 Instead, make a plan and stick to it!
 If you’re completely overwhelmed and fed up with trying new things and never having the time to implement anything, you’ll most likely feel stuck and frustrated.
 You need some motivation, but what you most need is a system.
 And if you feel you can’t create one you can follow through successfully, why not trust someone with more experience than you like Ruth Soukup’s?

 Now, to be completely honest with you, I have to tell you that Elite Blog Academy, her signature program, is quite expensive.
 But it’s also more than worthy!
 This is the course which made me start blogging, and if you stick to it, you won’t need any other strategies.

-If you’d like to give it a go, join the FREE training Blogging Made Simple, where you can learn the secrets used by 6-figure earning bloggers like Ruth herself.
+If you’d like to give it a go, join the FREE workshop “From Passion to Profit” where you can learn the four-step formula used by 6-figure earning bloggers like Ruth herself.